-- Basic element of performance (BEP): Defined by a functional unit and a dimension of performance, for example, right elbow flexor + speed. - Dimension of performance: A basic measure of performance such as speed, range of movement, strength, spatial perception, spatiotemporal accuracy. - Functional unit: A subsystem such as right elbow flexor, left eye, motor memory. - Performance capacity: The maximal level of performance possible on a particular dimension of performance. - Performance resource (PR): One of a pool of elemental resources, from which the entire human is modelled (Kondraske, 1995b), and which is available for performing tasks.
-These resources can be subdivided into life sustaining, environmental interface, central processing, and skills domains, and have a parallel with basic elements of performances. - Sensor: [in context of tracking tasks] A device for measuring/transducing a subject's motor output. - Sensory-motor control: The primary (but not only) performance resource responsible for accuracy of movement. - Spatiotemporal accuracy: The class of accuracy most required by tasks which place considerable demand on attainment of simultaneous spatial and temporal accuracy; this refers particularly to paced tasks such as tracking, driving, ball games, and video games. - Tracking task: A laboratory apparatus and associated procedures which have proven one of the most versatile means for assessing and studying the human "black-box" sensory-motor system by providing a continuous record of a subject's response, via some sensor, to any one of a large number of continuous and well-controlled stimulus or target signals.
+- Accuracy of movement: The primary dimension of performance achieved by the sensory-motor control performance resource. - Basic element of performance: Defined by a functional unit and a dimension of performance, for example, right elbow flexor + speed. - Dimension of performance: A basic measure of performance such as speed, range of movement, strength, spatial perception, spatiotemporal accuracy. - Functional unit: A subsystem such as right elbow flexor, left eye, motor memory. - Performance capacity: The maximal level of performance possible on a particular dimension of performance. - Performance resource: One of a pool of elemental resources, from which the entire human is modeled (Kondraske, 2006a), and which is available for performing tasks.
+These resources can be subdivided into life sustaining, environmental interface, central processing, and skills domains, and have a parallel with basic elements of performances.

+Sensor: [in context of tracking tasks] A device for measuring/transducing a subject's motor output.

+- Sensory-motor control: A primary performance resource responsible for overall sensory-motor performance and, in particular, the dimension of performance of accuracy of movement.
+The other performance resources on which accuracy of movement is also dependent are strength, reaction time, speed, steadiness, and so on. - Sensory-motor performance: Overall/integrated performance of the sensory-motor system, comprising multiple constituent performance resources and associated dimensions of performance, including strength, speed, reaction time, steadiness, visual acuity, visuoperception, and sensory-motor control. - Sensory-motor system: Comprises all performance resources responsible for all types of sensory-motor performance.
+Encompasses sensory systems (visual, auditory, proprioceptive, tactile), motor systems (muscles, neuromuscular pathways and reflexes, motor planning, motor execution and coordination), and many higher-level systems in the CNS (visuoperception, cognition, memory, central executive, arousal, attention, default mode, etc.). - Spatiotemporal accuracy: The class of accuracy most required by tasks which place considerable demand on attainment of simultaneous spatial and temporal accuracy.
+This refers particularly to paced tasks such as tracking, driving, ball games, and video games. - Tracking task: A laboratory apparatus and associated procedures which have proven one of the most versatile means for assessing and studying the human "black-box" sensory-motor system by providing a continuous record of a subject's response, via some sensor, to any one of a large number of continuous and well-controlled stimulus or target signals.